Dynamics of Charge-Resolved Entanglement after a Local Quench: Introduction

 The rest of the paper is organized as follows: In Sec. \ref{sec:CFT} we present the theoretical background for the calculation of entanglement entropies and negativities for 1+1D CFT, and extend this method for calculating the charge resolved entanglement entropies and charge imbalance resolved negativities.
 We then use this method to calculate the charge resolved vNEEs and imbalance resolved RNs after a local quench.
 In Sec. \ref{sec:results} we compare the CFT predictions to numerical results for the XX and XXZ model.
 We summarize our findings and outline future directions in Sec. \ref{sec:conclusion}.
+Appendices \ref{app:entropy} and \ref{app:neg} include the full formulas for the symmetry resolved entanglement entropies and negativities, as these are too cumbersome to appear in full in the main text.